mattrich98/Portfolio/README.md

 when a section is clicked, it will be greyed out like when you hover over it in navigation bar.

 Want to try and do most things with HTML and CSS unless I really have to us JavaScript.

+But I might not do some things, because if I can't click/press something on a mobile device